0xPARC/pod2/book/src/statements.md

 EcdsaPrivToPubOf(A.pubkey, B.privkey),
 ```
 as well as for low-level operations on Merkle trees and compound types.
-<font color="red">NOTE</font> Merkle trees and compound types explained in a seperate markdown file `./merklestatements.md` which is no longer part of these docs, but saved in the github repo in case we need to restore it in the future.
+<font color="red">NOTE</font> Merkle trees and compound types explained in a separate markdown file `./merklestatements.md` which is no longer part of these docs, but saved in the github repo in case we need to restore it in the future.

 ### Built-in statements for entries of any type